Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon Rainforest

 .

 These formations predate the Andes and many other famous mountain ranges.
 Can you imagine rocks that are older than Pangaea itself?
-That’s the kind of history hidden in Pico da Neblina’s slopes.
+That’s the kind of history hidden in Pico da Neblina’s slopes!

 This ancient origin explains the mountain’s rugged landscapes, steep cliffs, and constant weather changes.

-8. Biodiversity and weather facts
+10. Biodiversity and weather

 Because of its altitude and location, Pico da Neblina shelters a unique combination of Amazonian biodiversity and highland species.
 Rare orchids, moss-covered forests, and alpine plants thrive near the summit.